About the Role

 Apply common sense understanding to carry out instructions furnished in written, oral, or diagram form.

 Microsoft Office (Word, Access, Excel), Database software, E-mail, and Internet.

 Current pharmacy intern license in the states of Kansas and Missouri is required for initial employment.

 Physical Demands and Work Environment

 Physical Demands: While performing the duties of this job, the individual is regularly required to stand, bend, kneel, sit, walk, and use hands to finger, handle, or feel objects; reach with hands and arms; talk and hear.
 The vision requirements include close vision, distance vision, color vision, peripheral vision, depth perception and the ability to adjust focus.
 Individual must occasionally lift and/or move up to 5 pounds.

-Work Environment: The noise level in the work environment is usually minimal.
+Work Environment: This job operates in a professional office environment where standard office equipment such as computers, phones, copiers, filing cabinets, and printers are utilized.
+The noise level in the work environment is usually minimal.

-Location: Currently located in Overland Park, KS but will be moving to the Crossroads area of Kansas City, MO later in 2023.
-Hybrid schedule offered after training.
+Location: Currently located in Overland Park, KS but moving to Kansas City, MO (Crossroads area) later in 2023.
+Remote work is available after training is complete.